PowerDNS/pdns/docs/markdown/types.md

  * default\_ttl: 3600 (1 hour)

 The fields have complicated and sometimes controversial meanings.
 The 'serial' field is special.
-If left at 0, the default, PDNS will perform an internal list of the domain to determine highest change\_date field of all records within the zone, and use that as the zone serial number.
+If left at 0, the default, PowerDNS will perform an internal list of the domain to determine highest change\_date field of all records within the zone, and use that as the zone serial number.
 This means that the serial number is always raised when changes are made to the zone, as long as the change\_date